 For more information, visit the offficial DEERS website or visit the tricare website to download their tricare handbook.

-Do not plan to attend training if you are pregnant.
-Contact your recruiter or AFIT program manager immediately if you become pregnant.
+In accordance with (IAW) AFI 36-2013, OFFICER TRAINING SCHOOL (OTS) AND ENLISTED COMMISSIONING PROGRAMS (ECPS), para.
+3.19.3, do not plan to attend training if you are pregnant.
+Contact your unit commander/supervisor, training manager, recruiter or AFIT program manager immediately if you become pregnant.
 The physical requirements placed on you during training are demanding, and being pregnant will prevent you from completing training.
 If pregnancy is discovered after arrival you may be removed from training.